snapetech/slskdn/FORK_VISION.md

 ## Upstream Contribution Strategy

-Features implemented in slskdn that prove popular and stable will be submitted as PRs to upstream slskd.
+Features implemented in slskdN that prove popular and stable will be submitted as PRs to upstream slskd.
 Our auto-replace feature is the first example (PR #1553).

 We aim to be a **proving ground** for features, not a permanent fork.